lollipopman/coproc-blog-post/post.md

     }
     ```

-Here we improve the query function a bit to allow the daemon's response
+Here we improve the `short-code-emoji` query function a bit to allow the
-to include the return code as well as the emoji.
-This allows the query
+daemon's response to include the return code as well as the emoji.
+This
-to function to handle errors from the daemon and return them as would a
+allows the query function to receive errors from the coproc daemon and
-typical Bash function.
+return them in the same manner as a typical Bash function.

-# Benchmark
+## Benchmarking Emojify

 So did our coproc improve the speed of our fancy emojifier?